-Adapted from Women in Mining Education Foundation Activities
+Adapted by the MEC from Women in Mining Education Foundation Activities

 To allow students to produce a "marketable" product made from minerals that are used by most people every day.
 Both the abrasive and cleansing compounds found in toothpaste, calcium carbonate and sodium bicarbonate, are minerals.